amalinand/amalinand.github.io/index.md

 I recently obtained my M.Eng. in Industrial Engineering from Kumoh National Institute of Technology, South Korea, where I was advised by Professor Heungjo An.
 Previously, I earned my B.Eng. in Industrial Engineering from Maranatha Christian University, Indonesia.

 My research focuses on data-driven decision-making under uncertainty, with an emphasis on multi-objective optimization and interpretability in healthcare systems.

 During my master’s studies, I developed a unified modeling pipeline for prediction and control decision-making in double-booking strategies for outpatient scheduling.
-My undergraduate thesis focused on designing risk mitigation strategies for blood supply chains.
+My undergraduate thesis focused on designing risk mitigation strategies for blood supply chains in local blood bank.

 ---